FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-1/README.md

 Let's build a simple package for this application, using as few tools and concepts as possible.
 This is not the proper way to build a package, but it helps you understand what a package is.

+**Table of contents**

+ * Creating the application
+ * Creating the package root directory
+   - Control file fields
+ * Turning the package root directory into a package
+ * Verifying that it works
+ * Conclusion

+---

+## Creating the application

 First, create a directory for this tutorial and place the above application in `hello1.py`:

 ~~~bash